-The AffaMed Agreement, involving clinical development and commercialization of PH94B for acute treatment of anxiety in adults with SAD, and potentially other anxiety-related disorders, in Greater China, South Korea, and Southeast Asia, has been our source of revenue for both Fiscal 2022 and Fiscal 2021.
+The AffaMed Agreement, involving clinical development and commercialization of fasedienol for acute treatment of anxiety in adults with SAD, and potentially other anxiety-related disorders, in Greater China, South Korea, and Southeast Asia, has been the basis of our reported revenue for both Fiscal 2023 and Fiscal 2022.
 The terms of the AffaMed Agreement include a \$5.0 million non-refundable upfront license fee which we received in August 2020, potential payments based upon achievement of certain development and commercial milestones, and royalties on product sales.
 In prior years, we have occasionally generated revenue from collaborative research and development arrangements, licensing and technology transfer agreements, including strategic licenses or sublicenses, and government grants.